-The time goes by and in Madrid there are still some shops that bring you back to the past.
-Taverns, restaurants, all kinds of shops, pharmacies and libraries are part of the history of this Region, with a mixture of tradition and modernity that allows these places to adapt over time.
+Time goes by and they continue in the streets of Madrid, they are establishments that take us to another time.
+Taverns, restaurants, stores of all kinds of goods, apothecaries or bookstores that are part of the living history of this Community, with a mixture of tradition and modernity that has allowed them to adapt to the passage of time.

 All kinds of traditional businesses have preserved their status in Madrid, existing shops that have this Castilian atmosphere.
 Since 1868, Casa de Diego (Puerta del Sol 12 y Mesonero Romanos 4) sells hand fans, umbrellas, sun umbrellas, sticks, castanets and shawls.